-Below is the process for renting a home in the UAE:
+Here is the process for renting a house in UAE:

 Apart from online, you can opt to engage property agents to help with your search.
 Make sure that the agent you have engaged is registered with the Real Estate Regulatory Agency (RERA).
 In Dubai, it is illegal to hire the services of unauthorized freelance agents.
 The agent is responsible for handling the paperwork and the contracts and also helping to negotiate a good rate for the chosen property.

 There are benefits of hiring an agent such as helping you find the best property based on your needs and wants, help you with the paperwork, avoid any scams and even negotiate a good rate on your behalf.